 Best Bumper Plates

-If you plan on doing some snatches or just enjoy dropping your bar when you hit a PR, you’re going to need a set of bumper plates.
+If you plan on doing some snatches or just enjoy dropping your bar when you hit a PR, you’re going to need a set of bumper plates — these are our favorites.
 They are specifically designed to be able to absorb impacts with a metal core surrounded by a rubber exterior.
-The drawback is, they tend to be larger than solid metal plates, which can be an issue if you’re loading the bar with 400+ pounds.
+The drawback is, they tend to be thicker than solid metal plates, which can be an issue if you’re loading the bar with 400+ pounds.

-Who Should Buy REP Fitness Color Bumper Plates
+Who Should Buy Again Faster Evo Bumper Plates

-- Athletes who want a set of plates that can be dropped over 12,000 times without any problems.
+- Athletes who want a set of plates that can be dropped over and over without any problems.

-- Buyers looking for colored weights that follow international color standards, so they can easily see how much weight they’re loading.
+- Buyers looking for colored weights that follow international color and size standards, so they can easily see how much weight they’re loading.

-Who Shouldn’t Buy REP Fitness Color Bumper Plates
+Who Shouldn’t Buy Again Faster Evo Bumper Plates

-- Gym goers who want plates with handles for easier loading and unloading.
+- Gymgoers who want plates with handles for easier loading and unloading may want to look at machined plates.

 Best Cheap Weight Plates